Capital City

 As per the Department of Labour practices in Myanmar, an employee can only be terminated for reasons outlined in the employment contract or work rules.
 These reasons may include:

 Employers must give advance notice before terminating an employee.
-The usual notice period is one month.
+The notice period depends on the employee's length of service: less than 6 months: 2 weeks notice.

 Severance pay in Myanmar is determined based on the length of employment: